zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 As an example of a comment that "read[s] like an implicit claim that you have violated some social norm [...] for which you deserve to be punished (though this will not be said explicitly), or if not that, make you look negligent by not answering an innocuous open-seeming question", Habyrka presents [a comment by Achmiz on Benjamin Hoffman's "Zetetic Explanation"](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=NzCRof9btBFkc6PhS), in which Achmiz juxtaposes quotes of Hoffman mentioning "the ordinary means by which they navigate their lives" and "the sorts of skills used in time-travel or Robinson Crusoe stories" as things that ideal pedagogy should connect to, with the comment, "Hm."

 It's expressed rather elliptically, but this is just an ordinary criticism of the post: Achmiz thinks Hoffman is in error to present portrayals of skill in fantasy fiction as representative of good holistic pedagogy of real-world skills.
 (And for the benefit of readers lacking the reading comprehension to understand the original comment, Achmiz [explained what he meant](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/s6JBxwJu3hePu8ydB) in followup discussion.)
 Whether you agree or disagree, this is clearly an on-topic, intellectually substantive comment.
-The only way I can read it as "an implicit claim that [Hoffman] violated some social norm" "for which he deserves to be punished" is if there's a social norm against making posts that can be criticized and that criticism is a punishment, but that would be absurd and contrary to the nature of a discussion forum.
+The only way I can read it as "an implicit claim that [Hoffman] violated some social norm" "for which he deserves to be punished" is if there's a social norm against making posts that can be criticized, for which the punishment is criticism—but that would be absurd and contrary to the nature of a discussion forum.
 Arguing is not a punishment!

 Habyrka [cites another response from Achmiz to Hoffman](https://www.greaterwrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation/comment/9NReWbLRe5Xv4SKid) as an instance of Achmiz "dismiss[ing] your response as being totally insufficient, confused, or proving the very point he was trying to make".
-This is a fair description—but Habryka doesn't address whether the dismissal is justified!
+This, at least, is a fair description—but Habryka doesn't address whether the dismissal is justified!
 Is it not conceivable that someone might write a response that's insufficient, confused, or proving the very point the critic was trying to make?

-In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate
+In the comment in question, Achmiz is disputing Hoffman's claim that the explanation of yeast in the post was adequate for being competent "competent to interact with the thing, and with its precursors, or at least have an idea of how you’d learn to do so."
+When [Hoffman claimed the post empowers the reader to make hard cider from apples](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=k67htq5c4fQAC9C54), Achmiz [disputed this by pointing to cider-making instructions that claim that naïve methods produce poor results, and arguing that Hoffman's methodology of "Zetetic explanation" is therefore inadequate](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=qw6DzYx57484YiAtr)—which Haybrka cites as Achmiz "continu[ing] to make insinuations that your failure to respond properly validates whatever judgment he is invoking", _again without addressing the merits of Achmiz's claim_.

+But the merits matter!
+If someone believes that Achmiz is applying the wrong standard when he expects that an explanation of yeast adequate to make one competent at interacting with it should allow one to make good bread or cider, that could at least be argued.

+But it doesn't seem like Habyrka wants people having _arguments_ on his website.
+Habryka concludes his summary of the dynamics that allegedly make interacting with Achmiz not worth it by noting that when other commenters ask by what standard Achmiz is invoking a negative judgement, Achmiz is explains that he's talking on the object-level and not trying to implicitly assign someone low status.
+Habyrka apparently doesn't buy it, writing that "[a]fter all of this you are left questioning your own sanity".

+But if you can't tolerate someone challenging your claims and not immediately backing down when they don't find your replies adequate, then maybe you _should_ be questioning your sanity.

 [TODO—